Skip to main content

 Biographical Summary

-Dr. Zvolensky is a Distinguished Professor in the Department of Psychology at University of Houston and Director of the RESTORE Laboratory: Research on Emotion, Substance Treatment Outcomes, and Racial Equity.
-He has published over 400 scholarly works on the co-occurrence of anxiety and stress-related psychopathology with substance use disorders.
-In this line of work, he also has examined the physical health and health behavior correlates of anxiety-substance use disorder comorbidity, including such conditions as HIV/AIDS, asthma, cardiac disease, and chronic pain.
-Dr. Zvolensky's work is globally aimed at eliminating inequalities in psychopathology, addictive, and other health behaviors through translational research.
-He has utilized a variety of methodological tactics in his research program, including community-based participatory research (CBPR), laboratory studies, epidemiologic-field (cross-national and prospective), and randomized clinical trials.
-He has been involved in over 45 NIH grants as PI, Co-PI, or co-investigator, and therefore, has extensive experience leading large and multi-team projects.
-His research program has received awards from the numerous organizations, including the American Psychological Association, Anxiety and Depression Association of America, and Association for Advancement of Cognitive and Behavior Therapy.
+Dr. Zvolensky is a Distinguished Professor in the Department of Psychology at University of Houston and Director of the Research on Emotion, Substance Use Treatment Outcomes, Rehabilitation, & Empowerment (RESTORE) Laboratory and Substance Use Treatment Clinic.
+He has published over 1000 peer-reviewed articles and books/book chapters on the co-occurrence of anxiety and stress-related psychopathology with substance use disorders, health behavior problems, and physical illness (e.g., chronic pain).
+He has been involved in over 70 NIH grants as PI, Co-PI, or co-investigator.
+His research program has received awards from numerous organizations, including the American Psychological Association, Anxiety and Depression Association of America, College on Problems of Drug Dependence, Association for Advancement of Cognitive and Behavior Therapy, and Association of Academic Health Centers.

 Research Interests